9 Things I’ve Learned from Freelancing for 2 Years

 If you’re reading this on the day of publication (Thursday, October 14, 2021), today is my 2-year anniversary as The Desk Dragon.
 Freelancing for two years has been quite a ride, and even though I sometimes feel as though I’m still just starting out, I’ve also learned and grown quite a lot.

-So, in honor of my anniversary working as a freelance writer and creative assistant, I decided to share a few of the things I’ve learned along the way.
+So, in honor of my anniversary as a freelance writer and creative assistant, I decided to share a few of the things I’ve learned along the way.

 Here are nine things I’ve learned from freelancing for two years.